-The €2 billion Urban Regeneration and Development Fund (URDF) was announced as part of Project Ireland 2040, to support the compact growth and sustainable development of Ireland's five cities and other large urban centres.
+The €2 billion Urban Regeneration and Development Fund (URDF) was announced as part of Project Ireland 2040, to support the compact growth and sustainable encouraged to engage with local business and property owners to examine how group projects can add colour and vibrancy to main streets.

+development of Ireland's five cities and other large urban centres.